PMileham/IT3038C-Scripts/Project 2/README.md

-This is m project 2
+This is my project 2
 ====
 # Info